 Using a Fake Email

-Without a working email, you won’t be able to reset your password.
-Always use a real, accessible email address when creating or updating user accounts.
+Without a working email, you won’t be able to reset your password or receive security alerts.
+Always use a real, accessible email address for every admin account.

-Some plugins—like login with Google, SSO tools, or Jetpack—modify how logins work.
-Make sure those don’t override your changes.
+Some plugins—like Google/Microsoft “Sign in” add-ons, corporate SSO, or Jetpack’s WordPress.com Secure Sign On—modify how logins work.
+Make sure those don’t override or conflict with your changes.

 Forgetting About WordPress.com Logins

-If you created your site through WordPress.com or log in with Jetpack credentials, you’ll need to manage usernames from your WordPress.com dashboard.
+If you created your site through WordPress.com or use Jetpack’s WordPress.com Secure Sign On, manage connected logins from your WordPress.com dashboard.

 Making Typos in phpMyAdmin

 One wrong character in your database can break your login.
-If you’re editing the database manually, double-check everything.
+If you’re editing the database manually, double-check the table prefix, user ID, and fields before saving.

 Pro Tips for Better User Management